Félix Turgeon

 A screenshot of the game's setting page, showing a variety of difficulty options with a few selected.

 This system was the result of player’s seeming to provide conflicting feedback as to what worked and what didn’t with the game.
 While we can’t please everyone, we wanted to get players as close as possible to their desired experience.
+At the start of a run, players can pick a base difficulty, but in the options menu, they can also pick and choose how hard or easy they want each specific aspect of the game.

 The Saving System